 There's a button on the left-hand side of the tracker that you use to skip through the menu options, such as steps, time, heart rate and calories; you can hold this button down to activate certain features as well.

 The Fitbit Charge 2 tracker itself is rather small, and comes with one two-section strap in the box.
-Each part of the strap can be detached by pulling it out of clips on either side of the tracker, if you want to swap-in a different one for a style change.
+Each part of the strap can be detached by pulling it out of clips on either side of the tracker, if you want to swap-in a different one for a style change and there's a good range of accessories for the Charge 2 to choose from.

 You can get the elastomer (basically rubber) strap in light blue, dark blue, black or purple.
 The two more premium options for the fashion-conscious among you are lavender/rose gold and black/gunmetal.